Spinnaker: Symmetric

-The symmetric one is the most classic type, running symmetrical alongside the boat controlled by lines known as a sheet and a guy running from the lower two corners of the sail.
+The symmetric one is the most classic type, running symmetrically alongside the boat controlled by lines known as a sheet and a guy running from the lower two corners of the sail.
 The windward line, or guy, is attached to the corner called the tack of the sail, and is stabilized by a spinnaker pole.
 The leeward (downwind) line is called the sheet.
 It attaches to the clew of the spinnaker and is used to control the shape of the sail.
 The spinnaker pole must be moved in each gybe, and is quite difficult for beginners to use.
 However, it can be sailed in all downwind wind directions.

 Symmetric spinnakers when sailing across the wind (reaching) develop most of their lift on the forward quarter, where the airflow remains attached.
 When correctly set for reaching, the leading edges of a symmetric spinnaker should be nearly parallel to the wind, so the flow of air over the leading edge remains attached.
 When reaching, the sail camber allows only some attached flow over the leeward side of the spinnaker.
 On running the spinnaker is angled for maximum drag, with the spinnaker pole at right angles to the apparent wind.
 The symmetric spinnaker also requires care when packing, since the three corners must be available on the top of the packing.

+Parasailor

+A Parasailor is a symmetrical spinnaker with a paraglider wing inserted into a gap in the sail approximately mid-way up.
+This feature makes the sail easier to keep inflated, but detracts from its performance.
+The sail may be flown on a spinnaker pole or with the tack attached to the bow of the boat.